OBOAcademy/obook/docs/tutorial/annotation_properties.md

 # Contributing to ontologies: annotation properties

-Editors: Sabrina Toro (@sabrinatoro), Nicolas Matentzoglu (@matentzn) Examples with images can be found [here] (https://docs.google.com/presentation/d/1AIB7WNNkhQKzKnViJHZoNNjxZZ2Y90LuE2QqeTG1ra4/edit?usp=sharing)
+Editors: Sabrina Toro (@sabrinatoro), Nicolas Matentzoglu (@matentzn) Examples with images can be found [here](https://docs.google.com/presentation/d/1AIB7WNNkhQKzKnViJHZoNNjxZZ2Y90LuE2QqeTG1ra4/edit?usp=sharing).

 ## What are annotation properties?
 An entity such as an individual, a class, or a property can have annotations. **Annotation property defines the type of annotation and is used to link the entity to a value**, which in turn can be anything from a literal (a string, number, date etc) to another entity.